solo925/UniversalMemmory/a.md

-Here are several ideas for improvements and enhancements to your unified memory simulation project that can make it more interactive, robust, and realistic:

 ### 1. **Detailed Memory Management**

 - **Memory Fragmentation Simulation**: Introduce fragmentation in memory allocation and demonstrate how memory can become fragmented over time, affecting performance.